jcelani82/mycode/README.md

 Learning to use Python to expand my horizon as far as network automation and engineering.

+I would like to learn how to version control projecs with git.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine